Ben J. Mauldin | Apr 09 2026 21:37

 • Higher premiums to match

-Even if your home value hasn’t changed much, the cost to rebuild it has.
+Even if your home value hasn’t changed much, the cost to rebuild it probably has.

 • Fewer options